sabilashang/stemlink_prompt/README.md

 ## CRUD
 CRUD App building boiler template provided to be used as a prompt to build with AI code editors or prototyping application makers like Lovable and Bolt

+Check out [QNotes](https://qnotes.lovable.app/) — a simple, polished notes CRUD app spun up from a single prompt.
+Sign up and explore the flows to see how one concise instruction can scaffold a full create–read–update–delete experience end-to-end.